folly-ah-duh/FileMonolith/README.md

   *For this reason, the Archive Unpacker must use the "Condensed Directory Structure" option (Some .ftex and .1.ftexs are contained only in .pftxs files, so they must be pulled into the same folder as the remaining .ftexs).
 * If "Convert Subfolders" is selected, the tool will also search through the subfolders of the input directory.
 The output directory will retain the directory structure.
   * (Ex: Input\Assets\SomeTexture.ftex -> Output\Assets\SomeTexture.dds).
-* I recommend using the SageThumbs Plugin, in order to preview the .dds files in their thumbnails without opening them in GIMP or Photoshop.
+* I recommend using the SageThumbs Plugin in order to preview the .dds files in their thumbnails without opening them in GIMP or Photoshop.
   * https://www.cherubicsoft.com/en/projects/sagethumbs
 * Excluding MGO/SDD textures, the unpacked .dds files require ~21GB of space.